shrh18/Big-Data-News-Recommender/README.md

 ### Download the Trained Models Folder

-Download the `trained_models` zip file  from  [my drive](https://drive.google.com/drive/folders/1qI7ojkrH3gJ3DySCI0V8ol_6k4VqXy8c?usp=sharing) , unzip it and put the extracted folder  in the current working directory(the repository)
+Download the `trained_models` zip file  from  [my drive](https://drive.google.com/drive/folders/1qI7ojkrH3gJ3DySCI0V8ol_6k4VqXy8c?usp=sharing), unzip it and put the extracted folder  in the current working directory(the repository)

-### Download the Necesssary NLTK Data
+### Download the Necessary NLTK Data

 NLTK is used to process the news description.
-You need to download the necessasy NLTK data.
+You need to download the necessary NLTK data.
 But firstly, NLTK needs to be installed.

 1. **Set up a virtual environment:**